 How to remain strong on the road

 In the face of stressful challenges, how should the frequent flyer manage their wellness to get the best out of their business trips?
-In our mini-series, we'll be asking experts in nutrition, fitness, mental wellbeing and sleep for their advice on using these tools to help build resilience on the road.

 To outsiders, business trips look to be glamorous, luxury, exciting opportunities to see the world whilst the company foots the bill.
-However, there’s darker side of business travel and the stress it places on employee’s wellbeing.
-Firstly, we need to understand what the specific challenges of a life on the road are that we need to build strength for.
+However, there’s a darker side of business travel and the stress it places on employee’s wellbeing.
+Firstly, we need to understand what the specific challenges of life on the road are that we need to build strength for.

 Preparation is the most important skill the frequent flyer should learn to master to adopt an approach to building resilience needed for travelling.